 When oil and gas companies lease federal or Indian-owned lands, they are required to pay a fee, known as a royalty, to the federal government.
 Companies are required to report the market value of the oil they extract and to pay the royalty based on a percentage of that market value.
 Funds collected from royalty payments are given to Native American tribes, educational and environmental funds, and national parks.
 However, in the 1980s and 1990s, Native American tribes, government whistleblowers, and several industry insiders began to suspect that companies were systematically underpaying their royalties, a type of fraud that could potentially violate the False Claims Act.

 The False Claims Act is a critically important whistleblower law which regulates fraud in connection with those receiving compensation or other benefits from the government.
-Created in 1863 by Abraham Lincoln, the law was originally applied to cases in which a contractor defrauded the government by submitting bills to the government for poorly performed or nonexistent work.
+Created by Abraham Lincoln, the law was originally applied to cases in which a contractor defrauded the government by submitting bills to the government for poorly performed or nonexistent work.
 However, the False Claims Act also applies to instances in which entities prevent the government from collecting what taxes or fees that is owed, a concept referred to as reverse false claims.

 The False Claims Act contains a powerful whistleblower provision, known as qui tam, which allows any individual or non-governmental organization with knowledge of fraud against federal programs or contracts to file a lawsuit in U.S. District Courts on behalf of the United States.
 In qui tam actions, the government has the right to intervene and join the action.
 If the government declines, the relator may also proceed on their own.
 Whistleblowers who provide original information that results in a successful prosecution are awarded a mandatory reward of between 15% and 30% of the collected proceeds.
 These rewards are often substantial, since under the False Claims Act, the criminal activity is liable for a civil penalty as well as treble damages.